aspuru-guzik-group/mission_control/docs/user_guide/tasks.rst

 =============
 The lifecycle of a task is like this:

 #.
-We define a task as a dict within in a flow_spec:
+We define a task as a dict in a flow_spec:

    .. code-block:: python